 As is the case in many fabricated tales, the real summary of events at the Battle of the Alamo is not nearly as exciting or entertaining.
 While the men who fought at the battle are very real, just who they were and why they were there is rarely examined in depth.

-The Battle of the Alamo never would have been fought had it not been for the Texas Revolution.
+The Battle of the Alamo never would have been fought had it not been for the Texas Revolution (see Timeline and dates of the Texas Revolution).
 Beginning in 1835, Mexico’s northeastern state of Tejas (Texas) sought to break away from the centralist government of Mexico.

-When Mexico won its independence from Spain in 1821, the state of Texas was sparsely populated with some 3,500 people.
+When Mexico won its independence from Spain in 1821, the state of Texas only populated some 3,500 people – an tiny number for the territory.
 In order to provide a buffer state to protect against the burgeoning United States, as well as aid against Native American raids, Mexico encouraged Anglo-American settlers to immigrate to the state.

 This immigration policy worked all too well, and by 1835 Anglo-Americans outnumbered the Mexican-born citizens nearly 30,000 to 7,800.1 The rapid influx of settlers into this distant state alarmed Mexican officials.